The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Conclusion

 The eBOSS spectra have also been used to identify previously unknown superpositions of multiple galaxy spectra.
 In a search for serendipitous emission lines in the spectra of BOSS and eBOSS galaxy targets, \citet{talbot20a} were able to identify 1,551 strong galaxy-galaxy gravitational lens candidates.
 The full catalog of these lens candidates is being released as a value-added catalog to enable future studies\footnote{Spectroscopic Identification of Lensing Objects (SILO) VAC: \url{https://data.sdss.org/sas/dr16/eboss/spectro/lensing/silo}}.
 Such a large sample can be used to study the demographics of background source galaxies, for advanced modeling of the dark matter structure of lens galaxies with a diverse sample, and for calibrating searches for lens galaxies with ground-based imaging programs.

 Finally, eBOSS has unique spectroscopic programs in quasar astrophysics.
 Three dedicated programs were coordinated with eBOSS to take advantage of the potential for studies in quasar astrophysics: \begin{itemize} \item The Time Domain Spectroscopic Survey \citep[TDSS;][]{morganson15a,macleod18a} characterized the spectra of variable stars and quasars identified in photometric imaging; \item The Spectroscopic Identification of eROSITA Sources \citep[SPIDERS;][]{clerc16a,dwelly17a} observed cluster galaxies and active galactic nuclei detected in the ROSAT All-Sky Survey \citep{voges99a,voges00a} and with XMM-Newton \citep{jansen01a} observations; and \item The SDSS-RM program monitored a sample of 849 quasars at more than 70 epochs over five years.
 The data enable the measurement of more black hole masses, over a larger range of redshift, than any previous reverberation mapping program \citep{shen15a}. \end{itemize} Between the clustering quasar sample \citep{myers15a} and the three quasar programs, quasar targets comprised the majority of all eBOSS spectra.
-Reverberation mapping studies have measured lags of broad lines relative to the continuum for H$\alpha$ (17 quasars; \citealt{grier17a}), H$\beta$ (42 quasars; \citealt{grier17a}), \ion{Mg}{2} (57 quasars; \citealt{homayouni20a}), and \ion{C}{4} (52 quasars, in the redshift range $1.4<z<2.8$; \citealt{grier19a}).
+Reverberation mapping studies have measured lags of broad lines relative to the continuum for H$\alpha$ \citep[17 quasars;][]{grier17a}, H$\beta$ \citep[42 quasars;][]{grier17a}, MgII \citep[57 quasars;][]{homayouni20a}, and CIV \citep[52 quasars, in the redshift range $1.4<z<2.8$;][]{grier19a}.
 Arguably the biggest surprise in quasar astrophysics from SDSS was changing-look quasars that change from broad line quasars with strong continua to narrow line systems with weak continua over the course of a few years \citep{lamassa15a,macleod16a,dexter19a}.
 This phenomenon had not previously been seen for luminous AGN.